 The lump-sum payment you receive under the alternative annuity option generally has a tax-free part and a taxable part.
 The tax-free part represents part of your cost.
 The taxable part represents part of the earnings on your annuity contract.
-If your lump-sum credit (discussed later) includes a deemed deposit or redeposit, the taxable amount may be more than the lump-sum payment.
+If your lump-sum credit (discussed later) inWorksheet A. Simplified Method for Bill Smith